7 min read

 An example is our customer, Hunter Apparel Solutions.
 We implemented a PoV to demonstrate how Service Hub's Help Desk and Ticketing function would reduce Customer Service ticket resolution time and improve service.

-Here's our case study on how successful it was.
+Here's our case study showcasing how successful it was.

 Proof of Value (PoV) is a confident and powerful closing mechanism for B2B sales teams.